 28. The next issue to determine would be whether the person had expressed a wish in relation to organ donation.
 The Welsh Government realises that security and accuracy of the information in relation to a person's wishes is of paramount importance and these principles will underpin the development of the system used for the new arrangements.
 How the wishes of individuals who live in Wales are likely to be recorded is covered under the Detailed Implementation and Delivery Plan at paragraphs 56 to 71.
-It is the intention that there will be a new register system capturing either a person's wish to donate (replacing the current ODR for people living in Wales) or a wish not to donate.
+There will be a new register system capturing either a person's wish to donate, or a wish not to donate.
 The system will need to be able to link with register arrangements for the rest of the UK to ensure no wishes are missed - for example, if a person moved to Wales but had not got round to registering with a GP.
 It will also need to work the other way round, for people moving out of Wales.
-It will also be important for the systems to map across to ensure no-one has registered a conflicting wish.
-A review commissioned by the Welsh Government suggests that the best way of achieving all these requirements is a comprehensive redevelopment of the ODR, to meet the legislative needs of all parts of the UK in an integrated way.
-This approach will minimise the risks of error into the future.
-The Welsh Government is discussing this proposal with the other government administrations in the UK.
+The new register will also record details of appointed representatives.
+It will also be important for the system to be able to ensure no-one has registered a conflicting wish.
+A review commissioned by the Welsh Government in 2012 suggested that the best way of achieving all these requirements would be a comprehensive redevelopment of the ODR, to meet the legislative needs of all parts of the UK in an integrated way.
+This approach will minimise the risks of error into The redevelopment of the ODR has been agreed between the UK Government, the Welsh Government, the Scottish Government and Northern Ireland Executive.
+It has also been agreed in principle that the Welsh Government will contribute 50% of the cost of the redevelopment of the ODR, with the remaining 50% shared between the other UK administrations. reflected in the Regulatory Impact Assessment within this Explanatory Memorandum.